migsquizon/50.0043-Full-Stack/README.md

 ```

 ## Setup Flask MySql Mongo
-There is no need to clone the whole repository.
-However all scripts in the `start-all-scripts` folder need to be in the same folder and ran within the folder itself.
+All scripts in the `start-all-scripts` folder need to be in the same folder and ran within the folder itself.

-Download `start-all-scripts` folder.
+So make sure you cd into the `start-all-scripts` folder, then run the following command.
 ```
 python3 databass.py start
 ```